Sather Tower: Overview

 An elevator takes visitors 200 feet (61 m) up to an observation deck with sweeping views of the campus, the surrounding hills, San Francisco, and the Golden Gate.
 Admission is free for UC Berkeley students, staff, and faculty, four dollars for seniors, Cal Alumni Association members, and persons age 17 and under, and five dollars for everyone else.

 The trumpets of the California Marching Band every year play Cal spirit songs during Big Game week from the top of the tower.
 Known as the Campanile Concert, the music can be heard throughout the campus and Berkeley, and in some cases, all the way to Oakland.

 The surrounding promenade features a grid of pollarded London Plane trees, frequently enjoyed for the sport of slacklining.

 On April 16, 1959, a 67-year-old retired attorney jumped to his death, prompting a daily patrol to guard the platform.
 On January 4, 1961, a 19-year-old undergraduate student committed suicide.
 Following this second suicide, the university installed glass panes to enclose the viewing platform.
 These panes were removed in 1979 due to complaints that the panes were muffling the sound of the expanded carillon.
 In 1981, metal bars were installed.
 Nevertheless, in 1982, an undergraduate student managed to scale the newly installed bars but was talked down from the ledge.

+The south clock face of the tower has been the target of April Fools’ Day pranks twice.
+On April 12, 1970, students attached a Mickey Mouse face made from bedsheets to the center of the clock with corresponding white gloves to the clock hands.
+The stunt was replicated on April 5, 1984, with students affixing a full Mickey Mouse head, arms, and body to the clock.

 In 2017, a pair of peregrine falcons began nesting on top of Sather Tower.
 They were followed by webcams and the Cal Falcons social media project.